Redirecting...

 The Flight Academy also addresses a secondary national issue of diversity.
 Aviation is one of the least diverse professions in industry.
 Currently, women make up less than 7% of pilots and minorities represent less than 12%.
 Air Force Junior ROTC currently has approximately 85,000 cadets enrolled in high schools across the nation and is the Air Force’s most diverse program.
 Minorities represent 58% of the Air Force Junior ROTC student body and females make up 40%.
 Cadets selected for the flight academy represented female and minorities more than three times the national averages.

-Current partnering universities for 2024 are:
+Current partnering universities are:

 Who can apply?